noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 (A sound huh... hmmm, it’s difficult to say with just this information.
 Even if Iris’ current state is the result of some external influence, it is still puzzling.
-I wonder if even Shallow Vernal-sama could cause such an unorthodox phenomenon without me noticing. ...But even if she could, she would have no motive for doing so.)
+I wonder if even Shallow Vernal-sama could cause such an unorthodox phenomenon without me noticing...
+But even if she could, she would have no motive for doing so.)

 Even if Shallow Vernal could interfere with the heart tool within Alice’s mind